csswizardry/CSS-Guidelines/index.md

 * Multi-line CSS;
 * Meaningful use of whitespace.

-<span class="highlight" id="Did you see this bit?">But, as with anything, the
+<span class="highlight" id="Did-you-see-this-bit?">But, as with anything, the
 specifics are somewhat irrelevant—consistency is key.</span>

 ### Multiple Files